Plus/4: Reception

 The press mocked the Plus/4.
 INFO showed a photo of the new (competitor) computer with the caption "Is this a joke?" and compared it to the Ford Edsel and to a dinosaur.
 Compute!'s Gazette compared the Plus/4 to "The Emperor's New Clothes".
 Many predicted that it would quickly fail; INFO gave away its review unit in a sweepstakes for readers, promising that the computer was "Sure to become a collector's item!".
 Even a defender of the machine acknowledged that the Plus/4 was expensive compared to the C64, and that the built-in applications' quality was poor.

 Computer dealers disliked Commodore's usual practice of introducing new computers incompatible with existing ones.
 Steve Leininger, the designer of the Tandy TRS-80 Model I, said in July 1984 that the new computer's incompatibility with C64 software "makes you wonder".
 He added "It's a little on the spooky side", unfavorably comparing the Plus/4 to the Apple IIc's compatibility with the tens of thousands of Apple II software packages.

 Another problem that kept the Plus/4 from selling was that even though the three machines (116, C16 and Plus/4) were all compatible with one another, developers tended to write programs for the lowest common denominator in a computer family.
 So as not to alienate buyers of the C116 and C16, which were intended to be the largest selling machines in this series, most software was designed to run in 16 KB and the extra memory on the Plus/4 was not as widely supported as it could have been.
 Also, most development for these machines was in the less-lucrative European markets.
 Major software developers in North America continued to focus instead on the huge C64 market.
 Plus/4 software development in North America was mostly the domain of obscure companies who sold products via mail order, similar to other computers like the TRS-80 CoCo that did not have support from major developers.
-Since the Plus/4 accounted for most North American sales, NTSC software was usually designed to support 64K and disk drives unlike in Europe where software was most often distributed on cassette and designed to support a 16K machine.